Watercolour by Moreau le Jeune, musée Lambinet

 Drawing by Vivant Denon, sold by Christie's, Paris on 23 June 2009

-Vivant Denon, claimed spuriously that this was be Robespierre "by David".
+Vivant Denon, claimed spuriously that this Robespierre was "by David".
 It seems unlikely that picture is drawn from life; but it is still worthy of note, since Vivant Denon had known Robespierre personally and was well acquainted with contemporary portraits.

-Here are a couple of images in Buffenoir, but not catalogued by Thompson as they are derivative.
-They are of interest as
+These images are in Buffenoir, but not catalogued by Thompson as they are derivative.

 Lithograph by Delpech